-- Full-body MRIs, LDCT, CAC, and mammograms are available in Brooklyn, Upper East Side, Midtown, and Queens.
+- Full-body MRIs are available in Brooklyn, Upper East Side, Midtown, and Queens.

 In medical imaging, the term “full-body scan” usually refers to the use of MRI or CT scans to screen multiple organs for potential abnormalities at the same time.